-- Group / class mind-mapping - Responding to / interpreting and incident / scenarios - photographs / pictures/films/videos to stimulate discussion e.g. Boy in the Dress (David Walliams). - pupil-to-pupil interviews - a 'round' where all children contribute something they know about the area / topic - 'draw and write' activities - Stories in assembly and class time e.g. Big Book of Families, Tango Makes Three, The Tear thief, Willie the Wimp etc - There is a comprehensive list of books that are used in PSHE & RSE to view
+- Group / class mind-mapping - Responding to / interpreting and incident / scenarios

+- photographs / pictures/films/videos to stimulate discussion e.g. Boy in the Dress (David Walliams). - pupil-to-pupil interviews - a 'round' where all children contribute something they know about the area / topic - 'draw and write' activities - Drama - Different colour work to demonstrate progression in the lesson, or term - Stories in assembly and class time e.g. Big Book of Families, Tango Makes Three, The Tear thief, Willie the Wimp etc - There is a comprehensive list of books that is used in PSHE & RSE to view and use for circle time as well as addition lessons or enhance lessons.